 We were not going to identify Tyger Shark or the identity of the caller, but then we realised the attitude expressed by ‘Tyler from Tyger Shark’ on the phone is antithetical to the principles of Five Points Media and The City of Barrie Network.
 All ‘anti-local’ businesses should be shown for what they are so true local business owners who care about our city will come to understand the need for our local-only network through which Barrie businesses can support other non-competing local businesses and in return be promoted themselves, and all at no additional cost while enjoying the lowest rates for local advertising.

 It is also our hope that our readers will come to understand the damage this kind of proposed abuse of the civil court system could have upon the image of any business.

-Five Points Media is a not-profit-motivated social enterprise that donates all profits to three local charities that change each year.
+Five Points Media is a locally-focused and community-oriented media service that donates all services to benevolent community groups and local charities.
 We also do not charge charities or benevolent community groups for the videos we produce to help them raise necessary and often life-saving funds.
 Our crew has been credited with helping raise awareness for dozens of charities and community groups, and also for raising hundreds of thousands of dollars in essential donations.